Filip Petrušev: Crvena zvezda (2022–2023)

-NBA draft rights
+Philadelphia 76ers (2023)

-On 3 May 2021, Petrušev declared for the 2021 NBA Draft.
+On May 3, 2021, Petrušev declared for the 2021 NBA draft.
 Petrušev was selected with the 50th overall pick by the Philadelphia 76ers in the 2021 NBA Draft.
-Following the draft, it was reported that Petrušev will not join the Sixers roster for the 2021–22 NBA season.
+Following the draft, Petrušev remained in Europe.

+On July 17, 2023, Petrušev signed with the Philadelphia 76ers.

+Petrušev made not only his NBA debut, but also played in what became his only game with the 76ers on October 29, 2023, grabbing only one rebound in two minutes and 41 seconds of action that resulted in a 126–98 blowout win over the Portland Trail Blazers.

+Sacramento Kings (2023)

+On 1 November 2023, the Los Angeles Clippers acquired Petrušev, James Harden, and P.J.
+Tucker from the 76ers in exchange for Marcus Morris, Nicolas Batum, Kenyon Martin Jr. and Robert Covington.
+The Clippers then traded him to the Sacramento Kings on 3 November for the draft rights of his fellow Serbian and 2022–23 season teammate Luka Mitrović.
+On 24 November, Petrušev was waived by the Kings.

+Olympiacos (2023–2025)

+On 28 November 2023, Petrušev signed a three-year deal with Olympiacos of the Greek Basketball League and the EuroLeague.

+Loan to Crvena zvezda (2024–2025)

+On 23 October 2024, Petrušev was loaned back to Crvena zvezda for the rest of the season after the injured Moustapha Fall and Nikola Milutinov returned to the Olympiacos roster.

+Dubai Basketball (2025–present)

+On 25 July 2025, Petrušev signed a three-year contract with Dubai Basketball of the ABA League and the EuroLeague.

 National team career

 Youth

 Petrušev was a member of the Serbian U-16 national team that participated at the 2015 FIBA Europe Under-16 Championship and 2016 FIBA Europe Under-16 Championship.

 Petrušev was a member of the Serbian national under-18 basketball teams that won the gold medals at the 2017 Championship and the 2018 FIBA Europe Under-18 Championship.
 Over seven tournament games in 2017, he averaged 5.3 points and 3.4 rebounds per game.
 In 2018, he averaged 21.0 points, 8.7 rebounds and 3.1 assists per game over seven tournament games.
 Petrušev had 29 points, 8 rebounds and 3 assists in the Final.
 At the tournament's end, he finished third in scoring and rebounds and got selected to the All-Tournament Team.

 Petrušev was a member of the Serbian under-19 team that finished 7th at the 2019 FIBA Under-19 Basketball World Cup in Heraklion, Greece.
 Over seven tournament games, he averaged 19.3 points, 10.1 rebounds, 2.6 assists, 1.6 steals and 2.0 blocks per game.